On n-tuplet fixed points for noncompact multivalued mappings via measure of noncompactness: Application To Inclusions Systems

-The multivalued fixed point theorems of this paper can have some nice applications to differential and integral systems of inclusions as an example we study the solvability of a system of differential inclusions.
+The multivalued fixed point theorem of this paper has some nice applications to differential and integral systems of inclusions as an example we study the solvability of a system of differential inclusions.